Decision tree learning: Decision tree types

-The term classification and regression tree (CART) analysis is an umbrella term used to refer to either of the above procedures, first introduced by Breiman et al. in 1984.
+The term classification and regression tree (CART) analysis is an umbrella term used to refer to either of the above procedures, first introduced by Breiman et al. (1984).
 Trees used for regression and trees used for classification have some similarities – but also some differences, such as the procedure used to determine where to split.

 Some techniques, often called ensemble methods, construct more than one decision tree: